Working together for a circular economy for plastics

 We are a partner of the World Plastics Council.
 A platform for cooperation that engages the key leaders in the industry to address common issues and opportunities that are increasingly global.
 With innovations for cleaning oceans and rivers and finding new uses for plastic waste, they support the shift to a sustainable plastic future.

 Polyolefin Circular Economy Platform

-A new Polyolefin Circular Economy Platform (PCEP) was created in collaboration between Plastics Europe, European Plastics Converters (EuPC) and Plastic Recyclers Europe (PRE).
+The Polyolefin Circular Economy Platform (PCEP) was created as a collaboration between Plastics Europe, European Plastics Converters (EuPC) and Plastic Recyclers Europe (PRE).
 The platform will create a multi-stakeholder group to identify the barriers and opportunities to increase recycling in Europe, and work towards ensuring the supply of high-quality recycled plastics for the European market.
 This will drive economic growth and the creation of new jobs as Europe moves towards a more circular economy.